Chevening Scholarships for students from overseas

 How to apply

-Applications for 2017/18 Chevening Scholarships are now open.
+Applications for 2017/18 Chevening Scholarships have now closed.

 The Chevening Scholarships programme started in 1984, as the Foreign and Commonwealth Office Scholarships and Awards Scheme.